 Save time and money.
 Start college now.

-You can earn college credit for advanced standing, dual credit, Start College Now or youth apprenticeship coursework while in high school.
+You can earn college credit for advanced standing, transcripted credit, Start College Now or youth apprenticeship coursework while in high school.

 Start College Now - (Formerly Youth Options)

-The Start College Now program allows high school students to attend a Wisconsin technical college — either full- or part-time — and earn both high school and technical college credit.
+The Start College Now program allows high school students to attend Northwood Technical College — either full- or part-time — and earn both high school and technical college credit.
 You are eligible if you go to a public high school and have completed 10th grade with good academic standing, met any course prerequisites, have written approval from your parent or guardian, and have no history of disciplinary problems.

 You will need: